 Despite their risks, family loans do have some attractive qualities.

-• Obviously, family loans present a low-cost alternative to traditional credit options.
+• Family loans present a potentially low-cost alternative to traditional credit options.
 Family lenders usually don’t assess fees and may not charge interest.

 • Family loans can carry much easier approval standards than their official counterparts.
-At a financial institution, borrowers are subject to a financial deep-dive involving their credit and employment history, income verification, and more.
-At the Bank of Mom & Dad, you’re probably a shoe-in; the only qualifier you need is your blood and a bit of good faith.
+At a financial institution, borrowers are subject to a credit check, employment history, income verification, and more.
+A family member is not likely to run those checks.

-• Family loans often carry more flexible repayment standards than traditional loans do, and family lenders may be more lenient if the borrower faces extenuating circumstances that make it difficult to pay up.
+• Family loans often carry more flexible repayment standards than traditional loans do, and family lenders may be more lenient if the borrower faces extenuating circumstances that make it difficult to make payments.

-• Failure to pay private family loans in a timely manner—or at all—won’t impact the borrower’s credit score the way such behavior would with a “real” loan.
+• Failure to pay private family loans in a timely manner — or at all — won’t impact the borrower’s credit score the way such behavior would with a traditional loan.

 • It can feel rewarding to help out a family member in need, particularly if they’re putting the money toward a major life goal like homeownership.